guokai8/mml_learning/chapter-01.md

 **1. Data Availability**
 - Billions of image-caption pairs online (from web scraping)
 - Millions of videos with audio and subtitles
-- Text documents with embedded images and charts
+- Text documents with embedded charts and diagrams
 - Unprecedented scale of multimodal data

 **2. Computational Progress**